czzarr/czzarr.github.com/source/_posts/2012-07-06-jenkins-in-production.markdown

 ## Build On Push To Master
-We enable the Git and Github plugins.
+We have the Git and Github plugins enabled.
 The [Github plugin](https://wiki.jenkins-ci.org/display/JENKINS/Github+Plugin) enables us to connect Jenkins to Github's post-receive hook.
 That way, whenever someone pushes to master (usually by merging a feature branch), our Jenkins "build" job pulls the new version of the code, builds it and